This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Egg will help bind all the ingredients together and create a cohesive mixture.
 Trust me: one egg makes all the difference!

-• Grated onion is the best to to ensure the onion is evenly worked into the meatballs.
+• Grated onion is the best to ensure the onion is evenly worked into the meatballs.
 Pieces or chunks of onion are not desirable, and grating is the ideal way to ensure the onion is in fine pieces.

 • Garlic rounds out all of the flavors.
 Make sure it is well minced or use a garlic press to ensure it will combine evenly with the other ingredients.

 • Parmesan cheese adds the final seasoning.
-The salty funky flavor inherent in Parmesan provides the perfect finish to the meatballs.
+The salty, funky flavor inherent in Parmesan provides the perfect finish to the meatballs.

 Meatball sitting in red tomato sauce sliced in half showing inside of meatball with spaghetti on plate in background